-In 2014, The Group started intensive stripping activities in Shlorkut site of Kajaran mine from which the extraction of ore is planned in the coming years and capitalized the pre-production stripping costs as stripping activity asset in the amount of AMD 5,310,400 thousand.
+In 2014, The Group started intensive stripping activities in Shlorkut site of Kajaran mine from which the extraction of ore is planned in the coming years and capitalized the pre-production stripping costs as stripping activity asset in the amount of AMD 5,759,233 thousand.

-During 2019, the additional stripping activities were performed area, and expenses were capitalized in the amount of AMD 1,219,620 thousand.
+During 2020, the additional stripping activities were performed in the area, and expenses were capitalized in the amount of AMD 448,833 thousand (2019: AMD 1,219,620 thousand).
 The area is not yet available for extraction.